Time

 Hyperthermia and Hypothermia

 Cold water immersion has obvious effects on thermoregulation and control of body temperature is another critical element for all warm-blooded animals.
 For dogs, hypothermia is much less common than hyperthermia unless there is a specific medical problem.
 Why?
 I guess they are covered in fur that water often fails to penetrate and working dogs are habituated to throwing themselves into cold water.
-For the healthy adult dog, low temperatures are not usually a problem although toy breeds with sparse fur coats and little fat certainly can get cold as can new born puppies and kittens.
-If denied a regular supply of mum’s milk, the neonate’s body temperature falls quickly, making them weak and unwilling to feed.
-Here’s a vicious circle that will take the lives of young animals in a few hours, hence our advice to weigh new born puppies and kittens daily and keep them very warm.
+For the healthy adult dog, low temperatures are not usually a problem although toy breeds with sparse fur coats and little fat certainly can get cold as can newborn puppies and kittens.
+Without a regular supply of mum’s milk, the neonate’s body temperature falls quickly, making them weak and unwilling to feed.
+Here’s a vicious circle that will take the lives of young animals in a few hours.
+Hence our advice to weigh newborn puppies and kittens daily and keep them very warm.

 Hyperthermia is always a summertime issue and although I have never seen a heat-struck cat, I have seen plenty of dogs with heat-stroke.
 Why is this?
-Well, cats are very rarely locked in cars and are not exercised in the midday sun.
+Cats typically don’t get locked in cars, and they avoid exercising in the midday sun.
 Clearly blessed with far more intelligence, on hot days cats seek a cool corner and go to sleep.
 They do have their evolutionary background of hot climates but all the same, they modify their behaviour to suit the conditions.
 Very wise and a lesson for us all.
 The key take away?
 Be vigilant – hypothermia and hyperthermia can affect us all, no matter our species.

 Other blogs you may be interested in